Please scroll down and click or tap any image to enlarge.

 Breathing hard, I ran to the safety of my car, and finally my own unstoppable noises returned to — unnoticeable.

 Nikon F camera, 24mm Nikkor lens, Kodachrome 25, drum scan.

 Near Big Sur, California.
 From the cliffs above the ocean, I was focused on the changing patterns of sea foam and beach tonalities.
 Suddenly this jogger ran through and gave the scene scale.

-Hasselblad EL/M camera, 150mm Zeiss, Kodak TechnoPan 120 film, drum scan.
-No digital modification of the original image.
+Hasselblad EL/M camera, 150mm Zeiss lens, Kodak TechnoPan 120 film, drum scan.

-Hollywood Freeway at the Cahuenga/Gower exit to Sunset Boulevard.
+Hollywood Freeway at the Cahuenga/Gower exit to Hollywood and Sunset Boulevards.

 Concrete, stucco, cars,

 Fuji GSW690, 65mm Fujinon lens, Fuji 220 Provia film, drum scan.

 Los Angeles County Fair, Pomona, California.
 These kids were on their third ride on this thing!